-Fargaria ananassa, Prunus armeniaca, Prunus persica, polyphenols, flavonoids, tannin, antioxidant activity.
+Fargaria ananassa, Prunus armeniaca, Prunus persica, polyphenols, flavonoids, tannin, antioxidant activity

-Methods: Polyphenols in the extracts of fruits was identified by UPLC-DAD.
-The antioxidant activity of extracts were estimated by methods of the scavenging activity against DPPH, ABTS, hydroxyl radicals (HO.), β-carotene/linoleic acid model system, lipid peroxidation, reducing power and chelating activity.
+the evaluation of antioxidant activity in vitro and in vivo of Fargaria ananassa, Prunus armeniaca and Prunus persica (Rosacea family) fruits extracts.
+Methods: The antioxidant activity of hydromethanolic extracts were estimated by methods of the scavenging activity against DPPH, ABTS, hydroxyl radicals (HO.), β-carotene/linoleic acid model system, lipid peroxidation, reducing power and chelating activity.
 Total phenolics and flavonoids content in these extracts were determined using Folin–Ciocalteu’s reagent and Aluminum chloride colorimetric methods respectively.

-Fargaria extract have a high antiradical effect towards DPPH radical, however, Prunus persica have a good effect in the inhibition of lipid peroxidation with Fargaria.
+Fargaria extract have a high antiradical effect towards DPPH radical, however, Prunus persica have a good effect in the inhibition of lipid peroxidation.
 The administrations of Fargaria extract (200 mg/kg and 600 mg/kg) elevates the plasma antioxidant activity and reduced the level of MDA with 85.07 ± 2.06% and 39.54 ± 1.11% respectively and increased the levels of GSH in the liver of rats.
 The UPLC analysis of extracts demonstrated the presence of various phenolic acids (gallic acid, cinnamic acid and hydrocinnamic acid) and flavonoids (rutin and flavons3-ols) in all extracts.

 to free radicals such as cancer, cardiovascular diseases, hypertension, diabetes and stroke.
 This effect can be attributed at least in part to the antioxidant properties of polyphenols present in the extracts.